microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/getting-started-rome-android.md

 ## Select a connected device

 At this point in your code, you have a list of **RemoteSystem** objects that refer to available connected Windows devices.
-The following code shows how to select one of these objects (ideally this is done through a UI control) and then use a **RemoteLauncher** to launch a URI on it.
+The following code shows how to select one of these objects (ideally this is done through a UI control) and then use **RemoteLauncher** to launch a URI on it.
 This will cause the host device to launch the given URI with its default app for that URI scheme.
 You can use the **IRemoteLauncherListener** implementation to check whether the launch was successful.

 ```java
 // a RemoteSystemConnectionRequest represents the connection to a single device (RemoteSystem object)